nextcloud/desktop/doc/architecture.rst

 .. index:: architecture

+This sentence should be added to the list of things to translate.

 Nextcloud provides desktop sync clients to synchronize the contents of local directories from computers, tablets, and handheld devices to the Nextcloud server.